A4: From Terrorism to Twitter and Beyond: The New Era of Emergency Management

 E5: Managing the Human Element from Disruption Through Return to Work (RTW)

-Jeff Gorter, Crisis Care Network and Sarah Hathaway, R3 Continuum
+Jeff Gorter, R3 Continuum

 Daily organizational resilience is being tested both physically and emotionally, but have we stopped to look at the organizational human impact that occurs from the point-of-disruption through return to work (RTW)?
 The presenters will focus on understanding the management cause and effect relationships throughout the lifecycle of a disruptive event.
 This includes an understanding of specific timeframes related to the recovery process and the benefits of managing holistically and what it means for RTW.
 Drawing on extensive experience from both the behavioral health and business continuity perspectives, this presentation will explore in detail the intersection between corporate and humanitarian concerns, recognizing that both are essential in facilitating resilience.
 Outcomes will be highlighted through real-world case examples and from experience of responding to over 1,500 crisis events each month.